Trump rejects author's accusations, calls self 'stable genius'

 “This man does not read, does not listen.
 He’s like a pinball, just shooting off the sides.”

-Trump is to undergo at physical examination on Jan.
-12, the first of his presidency.
+Trump is to undergo the first physical examination of his presidency on Jan.
+12. The exam was announced on Dec.
+7 after questions arose about Trump’s health when he slurred part of a speech announcing that the United States recognized Jerusalem as the capital of Israel.

+White House officials and Trump’s high-profile supporters have launched an effort to raise doubts about Wolff’s credibility.
+White House spokesman Sarah Sanders said earlier in the week that the book includes “mistake after mistake after mistake.”

-Reporting by Steve Holland; Editing by Lisa Von Ahn
+Additional reporting by William Schomberg in London; Editing by Lisa Von Ahn and Bill Trott